Technigo/project-movies/README.md

 # Project Movies
-Week 11 at Technigo Bootcamp
+Week 12 at Technigo Bootcamp
-– Practicing React state skills by fetching and posting data to an API.
-– Learned about components life cycles
-– Learned how to use the useEffect hook in React to perform actions when components mount, unmount, or when state changes.
+– By using themoviedb.org's API I fetched a list of movies, displayed them on a page and then linked to a movie detail page when you click on the movie.
-– Learned how to call APIs from React and put the data into state.
+– I learned how to build multi-page applications using React Router.
+– I learned how to pass information such as product ids, or blog post titles in the url and pick this up in React router to load dynamic content.

 ## The problem